zzGHzz/myvetools-demo/readme.md

 const bin = compileContract(filePath, 'A', 'bytecode')
 ```

-## Example of Contract Testing
+## An Example

-I made a simple example to demonstrate how we can use `myvetools` to write code for testing a smart contract.
-The source code can be found [here](https://github.com/zzGHzz/myvetools-demo).
+I made a simple [example](https://github.com/zzGHzz/myvetools-demo) to demonstrate how we can use `myvetools` to write code for testing a smart contract.
+I'm going to explain the example in detail in the rest of this article.

 ### Setup

-The following is a snippet for setting up your code.
-As can be seen, it connects a Thor node identified by variable `url` and instantiates variable `connex` that implements `Connex` interfaces for interaction with the blockchain.
+The following is a snippet for setting up your code for testing.
+As can be seen, it connects a Thor node identified by variable `url` and instantiates variable `connex` that implements `Connex` interfaces for interacting with a Thor node.

 ```typescript
 import { expect, assert } from 'chai'